taylortl/OnlineQuiz/README.md

 # Online Quiz Application

 ***About this application*** \
 This is an online quiz application for my tutoring part time.
-The questions are multiple choices selected from Open Trivia Database.
+I found marking the practice tests time consuming, so I intented to create an application for me to upload questions and my students can practise as much as they want.

+At this Stage, the questions are all fetched and selected from Open Trivia Database.
+I will be implementing a tutor-side of the quiz app, which allows tutor to input their desired questions and the student-side can be updated with the lastest practices.

 ***Implemented Using:***
 - HTML